 John co-founded Hatteras in 2000 after a successful career as a technology entrepreneur.
-After a decade in politics and public policy, he was founder and CEO of E-Comm, Inc., a software development and services firm specializing in remote and mobile computing.
-Following E-Comm’s acquisition by XcelleNet, Inc. (XNET), John ran the services division there until the company was acquired by Sterling Commerce (SE).
+Following a decade in politics and public policy, he was founder and CEO of E-Comm, Inc., a software development and services firm specializing in remote and mobile computing.
+After E-Comm’s acquisition by XcelleNet, Inc. (XNET), John ran the services division there until the company was acquired by Sterling Commerce (SE).
 Following the acquisition John founded Hatteras with Clay Thorp.

 At Hatteras, John is responsible for the firm’s investments in healthcare and life science information technology, and overall fund operations.